franciscop/umbrella/jquery.md

 #### Why does `.css()` not exist in umbrella?

-I general I avoid using `.css()` to set CSS properties because it's better and faster handled by CSS rules.
+I general I avoid to set CSS properties with JavaScript, because it's better and faster handled by CSS rules.
 To do something similar as jQuery `.css()` get method with UmbrellaJS you can use this `getStyle()` function:

 ```js
 // alternative for jquery .css() get method